bell-kevin/ch3rollDice/README.md

 # ch3rollDice
 Write a program that simulates rolling two dice.
 Create 2 random numbers between 1 and 6, display each and display the total.
 Run the project twice and take a screenshot each time.

 NOTE: Remember the requirements for a header and a pause at the end of the program, discussed in the reading "Console Applications".
-These are required in every console application project
+These are required in every console application project.

 Submission: Submit a single zipped folder containing all of the specified screenshots AND the root folder for the project.